What do public administrators do?

 • Complete online application here

 • Send all official university transcripts to Utah Valley University.
-If requesting electronic copy from your university, official transcripts must be emailed to [email protected].
+If requesting an electronic copy from your university, official transcripts must be emailed to [email protected].
 UVU graduates do not need to request transcripts.

 • Pay $50 application fee.